 Alignment with the NDP and United Nations Sustainable Development Goals (SDGs)

 Access to working capital is considered the biggest challenge faced by SMEs in South Africa.
 This exclusion has consequences for a country’s economic growth and transformation.
 Accordingly, the South African Government has prioritised the acceleration of financial inclusion in the NDP, with plans to increase financial inclusion by 90% by 2030.
-Some progress has been made towards achieving this goal.
-In 2006 South Africa was 1% away from attaining this goal but financial systems remain under-developed when compared with other developing economies (Banking Association of South Africa, 2015).

-In addition, the research paper ‘Achieving the Sustainable Development Goals.
 The Role of Financial Inclusion published by CGAP and the UNSGSA, emphasises how including small to medium-sized businesses in the financial system can play a major role in achieving many of the Sustainable Development Goals with the aim of “ending poverty, improving health and education, reducing inequality, and spurring economic growth.”

 Impact goals and intent